TahmerSaeed17/cryptographymachine/README.md

 # cryptographymachine
-basic ctryptogtraphy machine which uses dictionaries of common phrases to allow you encode and decode your messages!
+basic cryptography machine which uses dictionaries of common phrases to allow you encode and decode your messages!